ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Attacker on the network {#network-attacker}

 We assume the existence of attackers on the network links between participants.
-Most passive network attacks are mitigated by DAP's requirement of TLS for all traffic and mutual authentication for key protocol interactions (see
+Most passive network attacks are mitigated by DAP's requirement of HTTPS for all traffic and mutual authentication for key protocol interactions (see
 {{message-transport}}).
 Nonetheless, there remain information leaks that deployments should be aware of.